ahmvdev/WeatherAPI/README.md

 # ⚡ WeatherAPI
-- Fetches information from the Visual Crossing API and displays it accordingly.<br>
+- Fetches information from the Visual Crossing API and displays it accordingly.<br></br>
 What I learned:
 - Familiarized myself with `async` & `await`.
 - How to filter out what information you want from the API.